cuRAMSES: Scalable AMR Optimizations for Large-Scale Cosmological Simulations: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a careful and constructive report whose suggestions substantially improved the clarity and scope of this paper.
 This work was supported by the Korea Institute for Advanced Study.
 Computational resources were provided by the KIAS Center for Advanced Computation.
-J.K. is supported by KIAS Individual Grants (KG039603) at the Korea Institute for Advanced Study.
+JK is supported by KIAS Individual Grants (KG039603) at the Korea Institute for Advanced Study.
+JK acknowledges the support of the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT)(2022M3K3A1093827).
 The author thanks Romain Teyssier for the public release of the \ramses\ code and the \ramses\ developer community for continued maintenance and improvements.
+The author also thanks Yohan Dubois for sharing his Horizon-AGN version of the \ramses\ code, on which the present in-house lineage is based, and Taysun Kimm for the chemical enrichment model (alpha-element and stellar-wind yields) used in this work.
+The author further acknowledges Christophe Pichon, S\'ebastien Peirani, and Julien Devriendt for their contributions to design discussions on the Horizon-AGN code and simulation.